Online Weight Loss Surgery Support: Overview & Reviews

 Online weight loss support will drastically improve your chances of reaching and maintaining your weight loss goals, but only if you choose to work with the best websites.
 We have reviewed them all and have good news… most of the best options are free!

-Online weight loss surgery support has four significant advantages over face-to-face meetings:
+Online weight loss surgery support helps patients in four significant ways:

-- Regular use of user-friendly and robust online tools will lead to better weight loss.
-Online tools help you easily and efficiently set goals, track your post-surgery progress, create and follow bariatric diet and weight loss surgery exercise plans and keep a journal of your feelings, challenges and accomplishments.
+- More Weight Loss.
+Regular support group participation has been found to result in 12% more weight loss on average.
+Online tools also help you easily and efficiently set goals, track your post-surgery progress, create and follow bariatric diet and weight loss surgery exercise plans and keep a journal of your feelings, challenges and accomplishments.
 These tools will make your weight-loss journey much more goal-oriented and will provide invaluable information when working with your dietitian, psychologist and other bariatric professionals.
+We’ll review top tools further down this page.

-- Receive advice and encouragement right when you need it without having to wait until your next in-person weight loss surgery support group meeting.
+- Help When You Need It.
+Receive advice and encouragement right when you need it without having to wait until your next in-person weight loss surgery support group meeting.

 - Easy regular access to the most up-to-date bariatric research.
 Regardless of how knowledgeable your bariatric doctors are, it would be impossible for them to keep up with the ongoing research related to all areas of weight loss surgery.
 Utilizing the right tools for ongoing education will keep you at the forefront of “what works” and provide you with important questions and discussion points for future meetings with your bariatric professionals.